 Tip: You can pin a copied item (by clicking the pin icon next to the item) on the clipboard history so that the pinned item will not get flushed away or removed when you clear the clipboard history.

-How to use Emoji, Kaomoji, meme GIF or Symbols in Windows 11
+Use Emoji, Kaomoji, meme GIF or Symbols

 The new Clipboard history in Windows 11 comes with built-in emoji, kaomoji and symbols panel.
 For example, to use an emoji in a chat, you can access to the emoji panel by opening the clipboard history.
 From there select any emoji you like to copy it and then paste it anywhere you want.